bluebirds-blue-jay/collection/README.md

 filtered.isPersistent(); // Compilation error! `isPersistent()` does not exist on type `Collection`
 ```

-This is because this library has no way to know which arguments your implementation requires.
-In order to solve this issue, we need to override the `factory()` method which the library calls each item it needs to create a new Collection.
+This is because this Bluejay has no way to know which arguments your implementation requires.
+In order to solve this issue, we need to override the `factory()` method which Bluejay calls each time it needs to create a new Collection.

 ```typescript
 class MyCollection<T> extends Collection<T> {